protesilaos/dotfiles/README.md

 ## Emacs setup

-I do not recommend you reproduce my Emacs setup because I do not use the de facto `use-package` to configure packages.
+I do not recommend you reproduce my Emacs setup because I do not use the de facto standard of `use-package` to configure packages.
 I prefer a simpler approach.

 If you insist though, the files are in the `emacs` directory.
 Add them to your home directory with: